 Why Choose LiKa?

-All LiKa carers are provided with specialist training that enables them to become skilled professionals, using therapeutic fostering methods to create positive change in childrens’ lives.
+At our fostering agency, all LiKa carers are provided with specialist training that enables them to become skilled professionals, using therapeutic fostering methods to create positive change in childrens’ lives.
 We want out carers to succeed so that our young people can too.